University of Reading cookie policy

 World-leading research

 Our School is internationally recognised for its research excellence.
 Our research is driven by key global challenges and aligns closely with the 2030 Agenda for Sustainable Development.
-We are ranked 11th in the world for research in agriculture and forestry (QS World University Rankings by Subject, 2022).
+We are the 3rd highest placed UK University (QS World Ranking by Subject, 2024 - Agriculture and Forestry) for teaching and research.
+Ranked 27th in the world.

 Conferences